 South Hero offers several places for the always popular pizza such as McKee’s and Pan’s Pizza in South Hero.
 Keeler’s Bay Variety Store Inc & State Liquor Store is well stocked with groceries and hot food and coffee to go.
-Visit the always popular Seb’s Snackbar, Blue Paddle, Two Heroes Brewery – Public House and Wally’s Place for bagels.
+Visit the always popular Seb’s Snackbar, Blue Paddle, The Other Place, and of course Keeler Bay Variety Store for great things to enjoy.

 Victoria’s Cafe Thai & American

 The cute, little gal in the photos above and below is Victoria, one of the owners of Victoria’s Cafe in South Hero, Vermont.
 If you’re looking for some of the best Thai food in Vermont, look no further!
 They are also well known for their American fare as well, with their own, unique Maple Duck being their bestselling dish.